-Mounted at key locations throughout this vessel are safety labels which advise the operator of imperative safety precautions to follow when operating and/or servicing equipment.
+Mounted at key locations throughout this vessel are color-coded safety labels which advise the operator of imperative safety precautions to follow when operating and/or servicing equipment.
 Label categories are broken down by color and type.
+Also shown below are black and white examples of safety labels which appear throughout this manual and must be observed when operating or servicing the boat.
+Learn to recognize the label category and understand the explanations before reading this manual.